Balwearie High School

 Uniform Standard

-We all take pride in the appearance of a school and its pupils.
-The school uniform does much to enhance the ethos within the school and we hope that parents will support the school by encouraging the wearing of the recommended uniform.
+We all take pride in the appearance of our school and its pupils.
+The school uniform does much to enhance the ethos within the school and we hope that parents/carers will support the school by encouraging the wearing of the recommended uniform that clearly identifies them as a Balwearie High School pupil.
 More importantly, however, we hope that our pupils will be proud to be identified with Balwearie High School by wearing the following clothing:

 SCHOOL BAGS